 shell_commands = [ "pip install tensorrt_llm -U --pre --extra-index-url https://pypi.nvidia.com https://pypi.nvidia.com/"]

-We then need to write an initial code in our main.py that will:
+We need to write initial code in our main.py that will:

-At the moment, Cerebrium does not have a way to run code only during the build process (work in progress) however, one easy way for us to side step this is to check if the file output from the trtllm-build step already exists meaning its been converted.
+Currently, Cerebrium cannot run code exclusively during the build process (work in progress).
+However, we can check if the file output from the trtllm-build step exists to determine if the model has been converted.

 You can then add the following code to your main.py to download the model: